Overview

 Query a Datasource of your choice and define the Data Execution Strategy.

 By default, Knowi will write the query results into Knowi’s ElasticStore.
-To enable your own DBWrite destination, choose Run Once or Scheduled Intervals or Triggered Query
+To enable your own DBWrite destination, choose Run Once Scheduled Intervals or Triggered Query.

 Check the option- Use Custom Store and select the Database (set as DBWrite destination) from the dropdown.